ATD 1-LAW

 A writ that is applicable to the private offices only and not to public offices.

-TRUE OR FALSE: An arbitration clause requires the parties to resolve their disputes through an arbitration process and binds the parties to a type of resolution outside the courts.
+TRUE or FALSE: An arbitration clause requires the parties to resolve their disputes through an arbitration process and binds the parties to a type of resolution outside the courts.

 True